Fox-ML-infrastructure/FoxML_Core/LEGAL/TOS.md

 provide the Services.

 4.3 Data Security
-We apply industry-standard security measures to protect Customer Data.
+We apply reasonable technical and administrative safeguards (consistent with industry-standard practices for protecting customer data) to protect Customer Data, including but not limited to: access controls, secure storage, encryption in transit and at rest where applicable, and measures to prevent unauthorized access or disclosure.

 5. Fees & Billing
 Fees are due at purchase, processed through our payment provider.
 All charges are